insmnia/instamiligram/README.md

 # Bloguru
 This is a simple social-media app to train my skills in Django-framework.
-Some functions may be written a bit ugly (but they works!) and design is half-responsive
+Some functions may be written a bit ugly (but they works!) and design is half-responsive.
 ---
 ### TODO:
 1. Real-time chat between users.